chanismile/IQueue-Game/README.md

 * Tali Badichi
 * Chani Glick

-IQueue is a realy fun game.
-Whenever our signage is placed, nearby a queue, everyone who waits on the line , boring and sad, can scan a qr-codes which presents on the signage and join the perfect trivia game ever!!!
+IQueue is a realy fun game that intended to be presents on signage Whenever our signage is placed, nearby a queue, everyone who stant in line, boring and sad, can scan a qr-codes which presents on the signage and join the perfect trivia game ever!!!

 ## Screenshots